 What Is Confirmation Bias Psychology?

-Reviewer Wendy Boring-Bray, DBH, LPC
+Medically Reviewed By: Wendy Boring-Bray, DBH, LPC

-Before you can understand what confirmation bias psychology is, you have to know what the word bias means really.
+Before you can understand what confirmation bias psychology is, you have to know what the word bias means.
 The Oxford Dictionary defines bias as prejudice or inclination against or in favor of one person, a group, an idea, or a subject.
 For example, you may find that you have a bias against younger people when hiring for a job opening.

-Define Confirmation Bias In Psychology
+Confirmation Bias In Psychology

-In psychology, confirmation bias is perceived as a cognitive bias, or a sort of inability to see your circumstances objectively.
+In social psychology, confirmation bias (or myside bias) is defined as an inability to see your circumstances objectively.
 While having a natural tendency to be unconsciously biased is normal, those who decide to believe something because they want it to be true are using myside bias.

 Example Of Confirmation Bias In Psychology